Samsung Ativ Tab: Availability

 The Ativ Tab was originally scheduled for a release in the United Kingdom in November 2012 alongside its Windows Phone 8 counterpart, the Samsung Ativ S, but was delayed into mid-December.
 The release of both devices was eventually held on December 14, 2012.

 In January 2013, Samsung announced that it had cancelled the American release of the Ativ Tab, citing the unclear positioning of the Windows RT operating system, "modest" demand for Windows RT devices, plus the effort and investment required to educate consumers on the differences between Windows 8 and RT as reasons for the move.
-Mike Abary, senior vice president of Samsung's U.S. PC and tablet businesses, also stated that the company was unable to build the Ativ Tab to meet its target price pointconsidering that lower cost was intended to be a selling point for Windows RT devices.
+Mike Abary, senior vice president of Samsung's U.S. PC and tablet businesses, also said that the company was unable to build the Ativ Tab to meet its target price point.
+The lower cost was intended to be a selling point for Windows RT devices.
 Samsung has also reportedly planned to pull the Ativ Tab from Germany and other unspecified European markets for similar reasons.

 Reception

 Whilst demoing the device at IFA, TechRadar praised the Ativ Tab's "crisp" screen, lightweight design, and the ability to expand its functionality and storage with its USB port and MicroSD card slot.
 However, it was also said that while its processor was relatively responsive, it "certainly wasn't in the same league as the Galaxy Note 2."

 Anandtech said that despite not being the best substitute for an actual notebook due to the lagging performance of ARM-based processors and the rushed nature of the OS, the Ativ Tab was "well executed" for a first-generation Windows RT device.
-The tablet's relatively "snappy" performance, battery life, and lightweight design were regarded as positive aspects—despite considering the design itself to be "nothing particularly new or exciting."
-The Qualcomm APQ8060A chipset used in the Ativ Tab was also judged as being the best processor for Windows RT so far, noting that its performance was sufficient and "surprisingly competitive" in comparison to the chipsets used in competing Windows RT devices.
+The tablet's relatively "snappy" performance, battery life, and lightweight design were regarded as positive aspects—despite considering the design itself to be "nothing particularly new or exciting".
+The Qualcomm APQ8060A chipset used in the Ativ Tab was also judged as being the best processor for Windows RT so far, noting its performance was sufficient and "surprisingly competitive" in comparison to the chipsets used in competing Windows RT devices.
 The rear camera was considered to be neither "horrible" or "great", and the lack of keyboard accessory for its dock connector was also noted.